chidexebere/Restaurant-Reviews-1/README.md

 * Restaurant data is pulled from a development server, the JSON response is parsed, and the information is used to render the appropriate sections of the application UI.
 * JSON responses are cached using the IndexedDB API.
 * Gulp build serves the optimized site.
-* The application maintains a responsive design on mobile, tablet and desktop viewports.
+* A form to allow users to create their own reviews.
-* The client application still works offline with improved PWA capabilities.
+* The client application still works.
-* Accessibility improvements.
-* Performance improvement.
+* Performance improvements.

 ## Running using local machine

-You will need this Node development server https://github.com/udacity/mws-restaurant-stage-2, follow the instructions on the README for getting the server up and running locally on your computer
+You will need this Node development server https://github.com/udacity/mws-restaurant-stage-3, follow the instructions on the README for getting the server up and running locally on your computer

 ###### Install project dependancies
 ```Install project dependancies